-D. ARCs must report allocated expenses properly as defined in the Statistical Plan and Manual of Administrative Procedures.
-Extracontractual expenses and unallocated expenses should not be reported as allocated expenses.

-Note: Loss statistical coding is audited as part of the HAP audit.
+- D. Carriers must report allocated expenses properly as defined in the Statistical Plan and Manual of Administrative Procedures.
+Extra-contractual expenses and unallocated expenses should not be reported as allocated expenses. - Note that loss statistical coding is audited as part of the Commercial Statistical Audit.